|Alma High School Building

 The History of Alma High School

 Illinois Route 37 angles through town from northeast to southwest.
 Interstate Highway 57 travels just west of town as

 well.
 The Illinois Central Railroad parallels Route 37 and travels through Alma too.
 Alma is located about 55

 miles east of East St. Louis and 60 miles south of Decatur.
 Alma was named after a battle in the Crimean War

 p.
 122; The Village of Alma

-have been made since by J.S.
+Additions have been made since by J.S.
 Martin, M. French, Samuel J. Tilden, S. McCullough, L.C.
 Pullen, N.D.
 Laughlin, L.C.

 Pullen, N.D.
 Laughlin, and J.W.
 Ross.
 The village is situated in sections 6 and 7, Alma township.
 The first stone house on

 the site of the original town was built by Dr. T.O.
 Hatton, father of Mrs. C.M.
 See.
 The town was first named Rantoul.
 As

 there was a town in the state by that name, the postoffice was named Grand Mound City in 1855.
 The town and postoffice were

 The first teacher in Alma public schools was Hugh Moor.
 Alma has had as teachers,